What is therapeutic yoga?

 Are there any conditions therapeutic yoga cannot heal?

-In a way, yoga poses are medicinal, but although therapeutic yoga is good for body, mind, and spirit, some people may require additional types of therapies to help improve their overall well-being.
-Additional forms of counseling, therapy, or medications may also have their place in your healing; thus, therapeutic yoga can form one part of your wellness plan.
+Yoga techniques are medicinal.
+Therapeutic yoga can be extremely beneficial for healing in body, mind, and spirit and is a very empowering form of self care and wellness.
+Some conditions may require additional types of therapies to heal optimally.
+Additional forms of medical treatment, counseling, holistic therapies and support may also have their place in your healing; thus, therapeutic yoga can form one part of your wellness plan.
 In addition to her yoga training, Michelle has a master’s degree in mental health therapy through clinical social work and can work with others who can aid in improving your overall health in body, mind and spirit.

 Keep in mind that appropriate exercise and a whole foods diet also work hand in hand with therapeutic yoga and other methods to create a balanced approach to your healing.
 The caring team at Life Wellness Centre can help you create a whole body plan that meets your specific needs for a balanced, healthy life.